-We found evidence that the clinic regularly assess and monitors the quality of service provided.
-This is because, in accordance with the regulations, the clinic regularly sought the view of patients as a way of informing care
+We found evidence that the clinic had ample and suitable systems in place to regularly assess and monitor the quality of service provided.
+This is because, in accordance with the regulations, the clinic regularly sought the view of patients as a way of informing care, conducts regular audits of records to ensure consistency of information and assesses risks in relation to health and safety.